KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Sankey**

 A *Sankey* chart is useful to highlight the flow of data from one value to another.
+By clicking on the *Add widget* button press Chart and then *Sankey*.
 The gallery offers two kinds of charts: *Sankey* and *Sankey Inverted*.
 The last chart is just the inverted represention of the normal Sankey.
 Once selected the dataset, you need to choose two attributes representing the *from* and the *to* categories of the flow and a measure.

  .. figure:: media/image033.png